Planning

 A group of nine water resource related authorities contained in several different laws.
 The purpose of the CAP is to plan, design, and construct water resources projects of limited scope and complexity.
 Project types include stream bank and shoreline protection, navigation improvements (dredging, widening turning basins), erosion mitigation, sediment management, flooding protection, and aquatic ecosystem restoration.CAP projects do not require project-specific authorization from Congress. https://www.nao.usace.army.mil/Missions/Civil-Works/Continuing-Authorities-Program/

-US EPA Specific EPA Grant Program.
+US EPA Specific Grants Program.

 Provides information about opportunities available through US EPA. https://www.epa.gov/grants/specific-epa-grant-programs